 Success in the interview: The basics are important

-Of course, everyone is HR and everyone Company a little different, has different preferences, different priorities or pays attention to completely different points.
-And what makes one go through is the absolute no-go for the other.
+Of course, every HR manager and every company is a little different, has different preferences, different focuses or pays attention to completely different points.
+And what the one can let go of is the absolute no-go for the other.

 Nevertheless, there are some basic points that every candidate should consider.
 Because studies show: Instead of rummaging through the mountains of adviser literacy and, if possible, distributing it, one should rather concentrate on the basics, which are really necessary to leave a top impression during the entire application process.